Toolkit ShelfFind

 How does the body fat calculator work?

 It applies a U.S. Navy-style circumference equation using height and tape measurements from the neck, waist, and hips.
+Metric inputs are converted to inches for the formula.

 Is the body fat result exact?